NiuHechang/Calibrated_Adaptive_Length/README.md

 This is the official implementation of the paper **"Diffusion LMs Can Approximate Optimal Infilling Lengths Implicitly"**.

 In this work, we propose **CAL** (Calibrated Adaptive Length), a training-free framework that enables Diffusion LMs to approximate optimal infilling lengths.
+If you have any questions about the paper, please feel free to open an issue for discussion.

 ## Repository Structure